Red Hat Linux: Features

 Version 3.0.3 was one of the first Linux distributions to support ELF (Executable and Linkable Format) binaries instead of the older a.out format.

 Red Hat Linux introduced a graphical installer called Anaconda developed by Ketan Bagal, intended to be easy to use for novices, and which has since been adopted by some other Linux distributions.
 It also introduced a built-in tool called Lokkit for configuring the firewall capabilities.

 In version 6 Red Hat moved to glibc 2.1, egcs-1.2, and to the 2.2 kernel.
-It was the first version to use the GNOME as its default graphical environment.
+It was the first version to use the GNOME as its default graphical environment instead of FVWM95 and included KDE as an option.
 It also introduced Kudzu, a software library for automatic discovery and configuration of hardware.

 Version 7 was released in preparation for the 2.4 kernel, although the first release still used the stable 2.2 kernel.
 Glibc was updated to version 2.1.92, which was a beta of the upcoming version 2.2 and Red Hat used a patched version of GCC from CVS that they called "2.96".
 The decision to ship an unstable GCC version was due to GCC 2.95's bad performance on non-i386 platforms, especially DEC Alpha.
 Newer GCCs had also improved support for the C++ standard, which caused much of the existing code not to compile.

 In particular, the use of a non-released version of GCC caused some criticism, e.g. from Linus Torvalds and the GCC Steering Committee; Red Hat was forced to defend this decision.